joelchan/notes/content/Q- How might we navigate the structure now or later tradeoffs.md

 ---
-title: "structure now vs. later (uncertain payoff, regret)"
+title: "structure now vs.ar later (uncertain payoff, regret)"
 enableToc: false
 ---
 Beginning our research, we were excited to see all of the interesting structures that people use to manage their research, thoughts, and ideas.
 This page is here to discuss a critical tradeoff.